 Real Estate: For many recent years, Shaq's primary residence was an enormous 12-bedroom mansion in Orlando.
 The main home is 35,000 square-feet and features a 6,000 square-foot indoor basketball court, 17 car garage and 10 foot privacy wall.
 Shaq purchased the land for his home back in 1993 for $4 million and proceeded to custom-build his dream mansion.

 He listed the home for sale for the first time in May 2018 for $28 million.
 He lowered the price in January 2019 to $22 million.
 It is located within a gated community called Isleworth Golf & Country Club.

 In September 2020 Shaq lowered the asking price of the property to $19.5 million.
+He finally accepted $16.5 million in January 2021.
 Check out the video tour:

 Outside of Florida Shaq owns a 15-acre in suburban Atlanta which he bought in 2017 for $1.15 million.

 In 2018 he paid $1.8 million for a home within a gated community in an LA suburb called Bell Canyon.
 He listed this home for sale at the end of 2019 for $2.5 million.

 |Date of Birth:||Mar 6, 1972 (48 years old)|

 |Height:||7 ft 1 in (2.16 m)|